inaka/elvis_core/doc_rules/elvis_text_style/line_length.md

 ## Quick fix

-Use an Erlang code formatter.
+Use an Erlang code formatter which is strict about line length.

 ## Options